 In fact, I think now that the two abilities – finding the truth about the world and creating new worlds – are two sides of the same coins.
 Theories, in science or childhood, don’t just tell us what’s true – they tell us what’s possible, and they tell us how to get to those possibilities from where we are now.
 When children learn and when they pretend, they use their knowledge of the world to create new possibilities.
 So do we, whether we are doing science or writing novels.
 I don’t think anymore that Science and Fiction are just both Good Things that complement each other.
 I think they are, quite literally, the same thing.” – Alison Gopnik (Institute of Human Development, UC Berkeley)

-Reason’s Muscle is a dance theater piece which playfully deals with two questions: 1) Is the world getting better or worse?
+Reason’s Muscle is a performance piece which playfully deals with two questions: 1) Is the world getting better or worse?
 2) If it is getting better, what is driving that progress?

 Certain aspects of the script and staging will be developed in a participatory process.
-The resulting text will be performed on stage by professionals.
+The resulting text will be performed on stage.

 Endless hours invested in a piece.
 Cross-stitch embroidery as an extravagant (and absurd) way of reproducing images.

 The process is complex, multi-layered and extremely time-consuming—but that’s the point.
 It’s about time, and it’s also about taking a step back from the photos.
 It’s also about playing with perception.
 I experiment with the level of detail and the accuracy of the colors, until someone who knows the original photo can immediately recognize the embroidered version, whereas for others, it remains vague.

 I transform selected old family photos into simplified pixel designs, reduce the number of colors from millions to a random number (like 27 or 56 or 84), match these to the embroidery floss colors, and work systematically with very complex patterns.
 All of which contrasts sharply with the content of the images, which always only depict a single moment – a split second.